-For example, his research has led him to see trusting relationships as the most important tool any manager has for getting high-quality performances.
+His research has led him to see trusting relationships as the most important tool any manager has for getting high-quality performances.
 But when he deconstructs managerial discourse, he finds that straight talk takes a back seat to bullsh*t, which doesn’t promote trust.
-The findings prompted him to write the book Beyond Bullsh*t: Straight-Talk at Work, which reveals how bullsh*t has become the etiquette of choice in corporate communications and describes the conditions required for straight talk.
-SmartMoney Magazine named this book to its 2008 list of 10 top reads and it was honored as a finalist for the National Best Book Awards.
+The findings prompted him to write the book Beyond Bullsh*t: Straight-Talk at Work (Stanford Business Books, 2008), which reveals how bullsh*t has become the etiquette of choice in corporate communications and describes the conditions required for straight talk.
+SmartMoney Magazine named this book to its 2008 list of 10 top reads, and it was honored as a finalist for the National Best Book Awards.

-His current effort takes his research to the next step, focusing on exposing the so-called “good management reasoning that leads to bad practices in the first place, and the doublethink reasoning managers use to hide the negatives their actions effect — from employees, from cohort managers, and especially from themselves.”
-Now, in the finishing stages, his book is titled Good People/Bad Managers…how culture perverts good intentions.
+His most recent book, Good People, Bad Managers: How Work Culture Corrupts Good Intentions (Oxford University Press, 2017), focused on exposing “good management reasoning that leads to bad practices in the first place, and the doublethink reasoning managers use to hide the negatives their actions effect — from employees, from cohort managers and especially from themselves.”

 Culbert is winner of a McKinsey Award for a best article of the year published in the Harvard Business Review, has been a frequent contributor to professional and academic journals, and has authored numerous chapters in leading management topic books.